 Device Performance Test (DPT)

 A DPT is an exercise that proves you are proficient in using your chosen analytical device type.
 It requires that the measurement device be exposed to a known amount of radon gas in an NRPP-approved radon chamber facility.
-PLEASE NOTE: For any certified professional utilizing an analytical device (Continuous Monitor or Electret with Reader), a performance test MUST be completed prior to your initial certification AND every two years as part of your certification renewal – please see device training renewal options below.)
+PLEASE NOTE: For any certified professional utilizing an analytical device (continuous monitor or electret with reader), a performance test MUST be completed prior to your INITIAL certification).
+Please read below under ‘Device-Specific Training’ for information on how to renew your certification with an analytical measurement device.

 The device performance test process is as follows: